aarongorka/aarongorka-com/content/blog/ecs-autoscaling.md

 ## Scale EC2 Instances On Reservation, Not Utilisation

 Your Autoscaling Group (or Spot Fleet) should scale off of **reservation** instead of utilisation.
 This is a departure from what is typical in traditional EC2-based applications which scale off of CPU utilisation.
-When you deploy a service, you have the option to specify CPU and memory reservations.
+When you deploy a service, you have the option to specify CPU and memory reservations for each container.
 When the service spins up an task, the instance dedicates memory and CPU to that task.

 Without reserving resources, we do not limit the number of containers deployed to an EC2 instance.
 This has obvious performance implications.
+By reserving CPU and memory for each container, we can guarantee performance for each app, even in a multi-tenanted environment.

 ## Automagic Scaling Policies: Target Tracking